 G1 H2 Z0 F6000 ; lower Z again

-Currently the RRF configuration tool will not generate these homing GCODE files so they will need to be modified manually.
+Currently the RRF configuration tool will not generate these homing GCode files so they will need to be modified manually.

 If tuning fails, the M569.6 command will report an error.
 In this case, check the troubleshooting section below.

-Magnetic encoders have a number of caveats that must be noted.
 Please read the following sections if you are using a magnetic encoder such as the Duet closed loop magnetic sensor, based on the AS5047D.

 Motivation

 The magnetic sensor requires a magnet to be positioned on the back of the motor shaft.
 It is difficult to align the centre of the magnet precisely with the centre of rotation, so the calibration procedure measures how offset the magnet is and attempts to corrects for this in software.
-Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage such that it only has to be run once.
-Of course, if you change your drive, move your magnet, or even remove the magnetic sensor board and re-attach it, you must re-run this tuning move.
+Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage so that it only has to be run once.
+Of course, if you change your drive, move your magnet, or even remove the magnetic sensor board and re-attach it, you must re-run this calibration move.

 Running the calibration procedure

-Once you are satisfied that the motor can freely make up to 1.5 rotations in either direction, run the following command:
+When you are satisfied that the motor can freely make up to 1.5 rotations in either direction, run the following command:

 M569.6 P##.# V2 ; Where P##.# is the driver address to tune